Open-Research-Dojo/start-up-your-business/README.md

 Below are all the methods we used for this research.
 We will also assign everything to the questions.
 We will be using the <a href="https://ictresearchmethods.nl/Methods">DOT</a> framework as mentioned above.

-- Literature study
+- Literature study (First question)
-- Expert interview
+- Expert interview (First question)
-- Interview
-- Product review
+- Product review (First question)

 ## 7. Answers